cryptonote-social/csminer/linux/README.txt

 Implementation

 csminer utilizes the RandomX implementation from https://github.com/tevador/RandomX and will perform similarly to other mining software based on this library such as xmrig.
-It will attempt to use hugepages if available, so for optimal performance confirm hugepages is enabled on your machine.
-If hugepages is enabled but the miner reports it's unable to allocate them, try restarting your machine.

-Windows version: csminer for Windows monitors session notifications for session lock messages and should activate the miner whenever the screen is locked.

-Mac/OSX version: csminer for OSX polls the lock screen state every 10 seconds and should activate the miner shortly after the screen locks.
-Confirm you have selected "prevent the computer from sleeping" in Energy Saver settings so the computer can mine while connected to power.

-Linux/Gnome version: csminer for Linux monitors Gnome screensaver events, and should activate the miner whenever the screen "dims".

 Feedback & Bug Reports